BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

     * update the location in the database with latitude and longitude
     * return that location

 The GetLocation method can be improved.
-Could start by adding a SQL method to get location by id and a SQL method to get the default location.
+Start by adding a SQL method to get location by id and a SQL method to get the default location.

 GetCurrentWeather gets the weather from the weather endpoint, saves the weather to the database, and returns the weather.